Timeline

 1988:

-Mike Rines completes purchase, having discovered Nancy in near-derelict condition in Scarbrough Harbour, and returns her to the River Orwell (Fox's yard) for restoration.
+Mike Rines completes his purchase of Nancy Blackett, having discovered her in near-derelict condition in Scarborough Harbour, and returns her to the River Orwell (Fox’s yard) for restoration.

 1989: